mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-GEM-v1.rst

 Advanced Script Parameters
 --------------------------

-- `grouping_file_name` - The name of the .cal file containing grouping information for the detectors.
-This file must be located at the top of the calibration directory as noted here :ref:`gem_calibration_folder-powder-diffraction-ref`

-- `masking_file_name` - The name of the file containing Vanadium masking information.
-  This file must be located at the top of the calibration directory as noted here:
-  :ref:`gem_calibration_folder-powder-diffraction-ref`

 - `focused_cropping_values` - Stores the TOF window to crop down to on a bank-by-bank basis.
 This is one of the final steps applied to a focused workspace.
 The values are stored as a list of tuples, with one tuple per bank and each containing the minimum and maximum values in TOF.
 The window specified must be less than both `vanadium_cropping_values` and `raw_data_tof_cropping`

+- `grouping_file_name` - The name of the .cal file containing grouping information for the detectors.
+This file must be located at the top of the calibration directory as noted here :ref:`gem_calibration_folder-powder-diffraction-ref`

-- `raw_data_cropping_values` - The window in TOF which the data should be cropped down to before any processing.
+- `raw_tof_cropping_values` - The window in TOF which the data should be cropped down to before any processing.
 This should be stored as a tuple of minimum and maximum TOF values.
 The window should be larger than `vanadium_cropping_values`.